DataDog/datadog-api-client-go/api/v1/datadog/docs/DashboardListsApi.md

 ## GetAllDashboardLists

-> DashboardListListResponse GetAllDashboardLists(ctx, )
+> DashboardListListResponse GetAllDashboardLists(ctx).Execute()

 Get all dashboard lists

-### Overview
-Fetch all of your existing dashboard list definitions.
-### Arguments
-This endpoint takes no JSON arguments.

-### Required Parameters
+### Path Parameters

 This endpoint does not need any parameter.

+### Other Parameters

+Other parameters are passed through a pointer to a apiGetAllDashboardListsRequest struct via the builder pattern

 ### Return type